Small things that make you feel special

 Three or four of us get together on a Saturday or a Sunday night every five weeks or so.
 We all bring our box of store bought hair color.
 The hostess serves a quick dinner like pizza and a dessert.
 We rent a "chick flick" and we color our hair.
 We each take turns in the chair as a friend or sister puts on the color and then we swap places.
 We set the timer, comb through, and rinse accordingly.
 After all is done, we have dessert and set up the time and place for the next Hairfest!
 It is a great way to keep in touch and have some quality "chick" time.
 Plus, we get to see all the "chick flicks" we want without dragging along the guys!
 Fun does not have to go because you need to cut your budget!

 Happy Hour is a great inexpensive treat if you find the right restaurant/bar.
 You don't have to drink alcohol to enjoy.
 We went last Friday to a local seafood restaurant that has half priced drinks and appetizers.
 We had a beer, a soft drink, a cup of clam chowder, two very generous appetizers, and complementary wings, which came to $22 for two.
 It filled us up and we even took a doggy bag home.
 We also like the fact that this gives us the chance to support a local business.

 editor's note: Many of us have given up a lot because of the economy.
-If you have a "Little Luxury" that you'd like to share, please send it to firstname.lastname@example.org with "Little Luxury" as the subject.
-Or join the discussion in The Dollar Stretcher Community.
+If you have a "Little Luxury" that you'd like to share, please send it to email@example.com with "Little Luxury" as the subject.

 Take the Next Step

 - Is there an expensive luxury in your life that you can replace with something that's equally satisfying but less expensive?
-For ideas look at your credit card statement or checkbook to see where your money is going.
+For ideas, look at your credit card statement or checkbook to see where your money is going.